Morpher-io/uspd_website/IMPLEMENTATION_PLAN.md

 ## 4. Implementation Steps

 This plan assumes a fresh deployment with no existing positions.
 Contracts referenced are `UspdToken`, `StabilizerNFT`, `UspdCollateralizedPositionNFT`, `PriceOracle`.
-A new `ETHStakingPool` contract will be created.
+A new `PoolSharesConversionRate` contract will be created.
+The `ETHStakingPool` contract is **not** used in this design.

 **Phase 1: Setup & Yield Tracking Contract**